Building Our Clean Energy Future

 - Choose someone to regularly attend town board meetings.
 These meetings are a really good way to meet people, build relationships, and learn more about how your town works.

 - Consider having your group become an intervenor to access intervenor funding.
 (An intervenor is a third party that seeks funding to defray expenses incurred by the municipality as it prepares for a new clean energy project.)
-Here is a guide to intervenor funding for Article 10.

 - Choose someone to be the liaison with the developer, so the developer has a lead contact for your group and you can easily ask the developer questions, get information, and keep track of the project’s progress and setbacks.

 There is strength and power in numbers!
 Here are a few useful groups.
 Explore their websites and don’t hesitate to reach out to ask questions or just introduce your group.

 - When a public meeting is scheduled about clean energy or a proposed project, get as many people as possible to attend the meeting and speak or comment in support of the project.
 Make sure to help people feel comfortable speaking at meetings.
 That could mean giving them a sample script or talking points that are short and directed (see the resources section for guidance on page 17).